 Cocking is a small village in the South Downs National Park, about three miles south of Midhurst in the county of West Sussex.

 There is evidence, in the form of tumuli, of Bronze Age settlement in Cocking.
 Over the centuries, the Romans, Saxons, Normans and Cluniac monks were also here while the village is named after Cocca, a Saxon warlord who thought that this was a good place to put down roots.
 The Domesday Book has an entry for Cochinges and at the other end of the time line, you are now reading about Cocking on the World Wide Web.
-If you are interested in the history of the village, look no further than the excellent "A Short History of Cocking" published in 2005 by the Cocking History Group.
-It is out of print now, but there may be a copy to view in the village Post Office, itself situated in an old toll house.
-Today, Cocking now finds itself right in the middle of the South Downs National Park.
+If you are interested in the history of the village, look no further than the excellent “A Short History of Cocking” published in 2005 by the Cocking History Group.
+Sadly, it is now out of print, but there may still be a copy to view in the village Post Office, itself situated in an old toll house.
+Today, Cocking finds itself right in the middle of the South Downs National Park.
 Much in Cocking seems timeless, but change is continual.

-The most recent developments in Cocking are:
+Recent developments in Cocking include:

-- The re-opening of the Post Office
+- The re-opening of the Post Office and Village Stores